Pilou97/my-server/readme.md

  - plexmediaserver, the latest version
  - rtorrent and flood behind a vpn
- - vaultwarden (with a backup system)
+ - vaultwarden and a backup system
  - docker
  - reverse proxy with SSL
  - radarr